mruby/mruby/doc/api/README.md

 This is a C API Reference.
 The structure of this document will follow the directory structure of `include/` directory.

+If there isn't specific description of the first `mrb_state* mrb` argument it's the current mruby state.

 ## Headers list
 Header name|Features
 -----------|--------